 And that leads us to another aspect of this unrealistic world that has been written into existence for Murray’s character.
 After Murray talks loud and acts crazy in front of the two social workers for about ten minutes, with Nick doing the same, we eventually get the serious reason why Nick is with Murray.
 It seems that Nick’s father abandoned his mother, and then, when Nick was five, she abandoned Nick herself, after bringing him to Murray to take care of.
 Normal social workers would be glad that a relative is taking care of Nick and would probably want him to have legal custody, because that is preferable to putting Nick in a foster home.
 But not so in this movie.
 And then, just to add to the absurdity of it all, Nick does not have an official name.
 Apparently, there is no birth certificate.
 What did his mother do, have him under a bridge?

 The most reasonable spokesman for conformity is Murray’s brother, Arnold (Martin Balsam).
 He tries to explain to Murray the virtues of conformity, with special emphasis on the fact that the state will take Nick away from him if he does not get a job.
-But while he goes on at length trying to persuade Murray to go back to work, the one argument that never seems to occur to him or anyone else in the movie is the one that is the most obvious: eventually the unemployment checks will stop, and with no source of income, Murray will be evicted from his apartment and he and Nick will have to live on the street.
+But while he goes on at length trying to persuade Murray to go back to work, the one argument that never seems to occur to him or anyone else in the movie is the one that is the most obvious: eventually the unemployment checks will stop, and with no source of income, Murray will be evicted from his apartment and he and Nick will have to live under that bridge where presumably he was born.
 It is almost as if the steady drumbeat of how the state will take Nick away from Murray if he does not get a job is supposed to distract us from the main reason people have jobs even if they do not have a child to take care of, which is that they need a paycheck to put a roof over their heads and put food on the table.

 This movie’s obliviousness to the need for a job for the simple reason you need money to live reminds me of a guy I knew in my senior year of college.
 When I mentioned something about having to find work after I graduated, he dismissed my concerns with disdain, saying, “You don’t have to work.
 That’s just what you’ve been brainwashed to believe by the establishment.”
 He said this without irony, as if the fact that he had been sleeping on his friend’s couch for the last six months was an option available to us all.